wookey-project/ewok-kernel/doc/index.rst

    * Fixed permissions management, set at compile time and easily verifiable
    * Kernel Random Number Generation support (based on True RNG HW on STM32)
    * Stack smashing protection in both kernel and userspace tasks
-   * Userspace Heap/Stack smashing protection
+   * Userspace Heap smashing defenses
    * Proved W^X memory mappings
    * Strict temporal separation between declarative phase and execution phase

 Performances
 ^^^^^^^^^^^^

-Unlike other microkernels, EwoK allows userland drivers to uses DMA, GPIOs and EXTIs with the help of some specific syscalls.
+Unlike other microkernels, EwoK allows userland drivers to use DMA, GPIOs and EXTIs with the help of some specific syscalls.
-Such interfaces are directly implemented in the kernel, in order to achieve better performances.
-Indeed, some hardware need a very responsive software and such responsiveness can not easily be achieved in a typicaly minimalistic microkernel (like the L4 family).
+Such interfaces are directly implemented in the kernel, in order to achieve better performance.
+Indeed, some hardware need a very responsive software and such responsiveness can not easily be achieved in a typically minimalistic microkernel (like the ones from the L4 family).

 EwoK architecture